 Finally, Freaking Relax About ALLTHETHINGS in baby’s first year

 My biggest regret about the first year with my first baby is that I couldn’t relax.

 That first baby can really throw you for a loop!

 Everything was stressful – feeding the baby (as I mentioned), bathing the baby, getting the baby to sleep, keeping the baby asleep, knowing who’s (always differing) advice to take.
+Knowing when it was ok to leave the baby for the first time.
 Building up a stupid pumped milk stash, including getting out of bed to pump – on nights I barely slept – only to throw the milk away two years later.
 (Because we didn’t NEED it.)

 I wish I had just chilled the heck out.
 (I know I’ve said this before when I talked about how to enjoy the first week with a newborn, but it’s true way past the first week.)